Prof Scott Newton

 Membership and External Activity

 History and Policy Network

-Forthcoming: Paper on ‘The Economic Crisis’ to Church in Wales Bishops' Symposium on the Economic Crisis, Llandaff, 30 November; Paper to be given on 21 February 2013 to HM Treasury (at the Treasury) for a seminar series on past periods of austerity and retrenchment.
-This has been organised jointly by the Treasury and the History and Policy Network.
-My presentation will discuss the politics and economics of Labour’s post-devaluation strategy, 1967-70.
+Paper delivered on ‘The Economic Crisis’ to Church in Wales Bishops' Symposium on the Economic Crisis, Llandaff, 30 November 2012; talk given on 8 May 2013 to HM Treasury (at the Treasury) for a seminar series on past periods of austerity and retrenchment.
+This was organised jointly by the Treasury and the History and Policy Network.
+My presentation discussed the politics and economics of Labour’s post-devaluation strategy, 1967-70.